isakro/shoredate/paper/paper.md

 The resulting date is plotted with the function `shoredate_plot()`.

 ![The location of the example site relative to the isobases of the displacement curves.
-The basemap is a simplified and lightweight map of the region.\label{fig:example_site}](example_site.png)
+The base map is a simplified and lightweight map of the region.\label{fig:example_site}](example_site.png)

 ![The curve interpolated to the example site by means of inverse distance weighting.
-This is based on the distance between the site and the isobases of the geologically derived displacement curves.\label{fig:example_curve}](example_curve.png)
+This is based on the distance between the site and the isobases of the geological displacement curves.\label{fig:example_curve}](example_curve.png)

 ![The resulting shoreline date